aruniot099/Biometric_Attendance/README.md

  # Registrations

       i.
-Register Fingre Prints of Users by connecting the circuit as per pin_connections.xlsx flash the codes/Registrations_FingerPrints. ii.Connect the circuit as per the  codes/pin_connection.xlsx.
+Register Fingre Prints of Users by connecting the circuit as per pin_connections.xlsx ii.Connect the circuit as per the  codes/pin_connection.xlsx.
           *   Install PLatformio  on Terminal using  pip3 install platformio **  Flash Esp32 With  codes/Registrations_FingrePrints using (pio run and pio run -t upload).